 Previous GeneCards Identifiers for PZP Gene

 The protein encoded by this gene is highly expressed in late-pregnancy serum and is similar in structure to alpha-2-macroglobulin.
 The encoded protein, which acts as a homotetramer, inhibits the activity of all four classes of proteinases.
 This protein contains cleavage sites for several proteinases.
 Upon binding of a proteinase, the conformation of this protein changes to trap the proteinase, limiting its activity.
 This protein appears to be elevated in the sera of presymptomatic Alzheimer's disease patients. [provided by RefSeq, Dec 2016]

 GeneCards Summary for PZP Gene

-PZP (PZP, Alpha-2-Macroglobulin Like) is a Protein Coding gene.
+PZP (PZP Alpha-2-Macroglobulin Like) is a Protein Coding gene.
+Diseases associated with PZP include Inflammatory Bowel Disease 17.
 Among its related pathways are Cell adhesion_Plasmin signaling.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and endopeptidase inhibitor activity.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity and endopeptidase inhibitor activity.
 An important paralog of this gene is A2M.

 Is able to inhibit all four classes of proteinases by a unique 'trapping' mechanism.
 This protein has a peptide stretch, called the 'bait region' which contains specific cleavage sites for different proteinases.
 When a proteinase cleaves the bait region, a conformational change is induced in the protein which traps the proteinase.
 The entrapped enzyme remains active against low molecular weight substrates (activity against high molecular weight substrates is greatly reduced).
 Following cleavage in the bait region a thioester bond is hydrolyzed and mediates the covalent binding of the protein to the proteinase.